 The old Baptist hymns still stir me and bring tears to my eyes.
 They take me back to my childhood when the family would dress up, us kids in our little suits with cheesy ties and short-legged pants (I’m the one in the plaid jacket).
 Dad would always give us candy during the service and put his arm around us while tickling our ears.
 The good old days.

 Dad used to tear up at the old hymns.
 As he lay in his bed dying a few years ago we put the Bill Gaither Trio (YouTube) albums on the iPad I bought him.
-He would listen to the classics over and over again.
+He would listen to the classic hymns over and over again.
 I think he could already see the Lord and was ready to go.

 Sunday we sang two of those old classics at Mass.
-I looked over expecting to see my dad and mom sitting their in their 50’s suit and dress, smiling as their three boys fidgeted in the pew waiting to back to our ponies and swimming pool.
+I looked over expecting to see my dad and mom sitting there in their 50’s suit and dress, smiling as their three boys fidgeted in the pew waiting to get back to our ponies and swimming pool.
 Yeah, I had tears running down my checks.

 When I got home I called my brother Tim.
-He said he cannot even sing those hymns at Mass without choking up and the words stop coming.
+He said he too cannot even sing those hymns at Mass without choking up and the words stop coming.
 Mom and Dad were the best; those old Baptist hymns are surely sung in heaven and I have fond and loving memories on my Baptist upbringing.

 The hymns from last Sunday were “What Can Wash Away My Sins, Nothing but the Blood of Jesus” and “How Great Thou Art” (YouTube video).